 The management of patients taking oral anticoagulant and DAPT is found elsewhere.
-(See "Triple antithrombotic therapy in patients with cardiovascular disease", section on 'Summary and recommendations'.)
+(See "Antithrombotic therapy after coronary stenting in patients receiving long-term anticoagulation", section on 'Summary and recommendations'.)

 Patients needing temporary discontinuation — Although we recommend DAPT for one year in most patients who have received a coronary stent, temporary discontinuation (interruption) is necessary in some patients.
 Based on the evidence presented below and clinical experience, temporary discontinuation before 30 days is associated with high risk.
 We are uncertain of the risk between one and six months and we believe that temporary discontinuation of the P2Y12 receptor blocker after six months is probably safe as long as aspirin is continued.

 At least four studies have attempted to quantify this risk: